 - 2.1 Incense Tree (Aquilaria sinensis) and Ailanthus (Ailanthus fordii) trees was transplanted within existing Sha Tin Water Treatment Works (STWTW) where it is the extended compensatory plantation area.
-The area was flat and without covering with concrete. - 2.2 Lamb of Tartary (Cibotium barometz) will be transplanted to the Sha Tin South Fresh Water Service Reservoir (STSFWSR).
-Plough is required before planting on to this open corner of short grassland. - 2.3 Other compensatory trees have been planted at STWTW and STSFWSR.
-Lamb of Tartary (Cibotium barometz) to be transplanted was temporally stored at a nursery garden at Shui Mei Tsuen, Kam Tin.
-Once the planting site at STSFWSR was ready; while the Lamb of Tartary (Cibotium barometz) are in acceptable (fair) condition, they will be planted at the planting site within one day.
+The area was flat and without covering with concrete. - 2.2 Lamb of Tartary (Cibotium barometz) has been transplanted to the Sha Tin South Fresh Water Service Reservoir (STSFWSR).
+Plough was required before planting on to this open corner of short grassland. - 2.3 Other compensatory trees have been planted at STWTW.